American College of Occupational and Environmental Medicine: American Occupational Health Conference (AOHC)

-The American Occupational Health Conference (AOHC) is the premier professional meeting for physicians and other health professionals who have an interest in the fields of occupational and environmental medicine (OEM).
+The American Occupational Health Conference (AOHC) is the professional meeting for physicians and other health professionals who have an interest in the fields of occupational and environmental medicine (OEM).
 It is also the annual membership meeting for ACOEM's members.
-More than 1,300 people from around the globe convene to learn from each other, share knowledge, and connect through shared experience at AOHC, the largest gathering of occupational and environmental health professionals in the world.
+More than 1,000 people from around the globe convene to learn from each other, share knowledge, and connect through shared experience at AOHC, one of the largest gatherings of occupational and environmental health professionals in the world.